enta1234/explog/README.md

         at bootstrap_node.js:625:3
   ```

-**transecLog** Went you use the express this option will write transection log for you.
+**transecLog** When you use express this option will write transection log for you.
 You will get incoming and outgoing.

   >transecLog: true